Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/install-ledger-app.rst

 #.
 Extract the files from the ZIP folder to a folder on your computer.

 #.
+Now you need to start recovery mode on the Ledger device.

-Press the right button while you reconnect the Ledger to the computer, and hold it down until the Ledger says **recovery**.
+   - On the **Nano S**, press the *right* button and hold it down while you reconnect the Ledger to the computer until the Ledger says **recovery**.

+   - On the **Nano S Plus**, press the *left* button and hold it down while you reconnect the Ledger to the computer.
+Press both buttons to select **recovery**.

 #.
 Enter your PIN code.